nanvel/blog/2015/12/swift-notes.md

 ### Type safe

 Type safe programming language means that once the data type of a variable has been identified, that variable cannot subsequently be used to store data of any other type without inducing a compilation error.

+### Upcasting and downcasting

+There are two types of casting: upcasting and downcasting.
+Upcasting occurs when an object of a particular class is cast to one of its superclasses.
+Downcasting occurs when a conversion if made from one class to another where there is no guarantee that the cast can be made safely or that an invalid casting attempt will be caught by the compiler.

+### Parameter vs argument

+The values that a function is able to accept when it is called are referred to as **parameters**.
+At the point that the function is actually called and passed those values, however, they are referred to as **arguments**.

+### Closure vs closure expression

+Closure expression is self-contained block of code, like function but without name.
+A closure refers to the combination of a self-contained block of code and one or more variables that exist in the context surrounding that code block.

 ## Instruments